zeldaret/oot/docs/Music Macro Language.md

 The default mute behavior for the sequence player is 0b01100000.

 Note that the mute behavior mostly is only affected by the `mute` command.
 The game also supports dynamic muting via the channel command `STOPSOMETHING2`, which will stop playing new notes for that channel (this operates separately from the mute behavior).
-It also supports toggling mute mode for all sequence players via audio commands `0xF1` and `0xF2`.
+It also supports toggling mute mode for all sequence players via audio instructions `0xF1` and `0xF2`.

 **Parameters:**
 * `mask` [integer: 0-65535] - The default mute behavior for the sequence.